alastairmccormack/pycaption/README.rst

-This fork adds better support for timecodes in DFXP subs:
+This fork adds better support for timecodes in DFXP/TTML subs:

 - frameRate and frameRateMultiplier used to create framerate value.
 Defaults to 30fps.
 Allows for fraction fps, such as 29.97fps
 - reworked timestamp code for readability